mandriva-management-console/mmc/doc/source/mds/plugins/samba.rst

 ----------------------------

 You need to import the SAMBA schema into the LDAP directory.
-The schema file is provided by the ``python-mmc-base`` package in :file:`/usr/share/doc/python-mmc-base/contrib/ldap/samba.schema`.
+The schema file is provided by the ``python-mmc-samba`` package in :file:`/usr/share/doc/mmc/contrib/samba/samba.schema`.
 But you can also use the schema provided by the SAMBA project.

 SAMBA configuration